 The Company is engaged in the business of acquiring, exploring and developing mineral properties which are located in Namibia, Africa.
-The principal focus is on uranium and bringing Norasa, which includes the fully licensed Valencia Uranium ("Valencia") and exploration stage Namibplaas Uranium ("Namibplaas") projects, into production and the Company also has an interest in Ondundu.
+The principal focus is on uranium and bringing Norasa, which includes the fully licensed Valencia Uranium ("Valencia") and exploration stage Namibplaas Uranium ("Namibplaas") projects, into production and the Company also has a 51% interest in Ordundu.